 We have watched with sadness as Hurricane Harvey has flooded first southeast Texas and now Louisiana.
 We have seen the spirit of the American people at its best.
-Volunteers from around the countrycanstockphoto30688369 have brought their own boats to rescue residents while thousands have donated money and supplies.
+Volunteers from around the country have brought their own boats to rescue residents while thousands have donated money and supplies.
 As of Thursday morning, there had been over 25,000 water rescues.

 Hospitals are meant to operate and care for patients 24/7 through a disaster.
 But they too were impacted by the rising waters.
 I took a break mid-day yesterday to watch the news.
 I saw in that 15-minutes the evacuation of patients from Baptist Hospital in Beaumont, Texas after the city lost its water supply.
 Without clean water, the hospital had to close and transfer 190 patients.